 Symptoms usually begin gradually.
-There are 3 main symptoms of Parkinson’s:
+There are 3 main symptoms:

 Someone with Parkinson’s can also experience a wide range of other physical and psychological symptoms which can include: